MicrosoftDocs/winrt-api/windows.storage.pickers/filesavepicker.md

 > [!WARNING]
 > If you try to show the file picker while your app is snapped the file picker will not be shown and an exception will be thrown.
 You can avoid this by making sure your app is not snapped or by unsnapping it before you call the file picker.
 The following code examples and the [File picker sample](https://github.com/microsoft/Windows-universal-samples/tree/master/Samples/FilePicker) show you how.

+> [!NOTE]
+> To use an instance of this class in a desktop app (.NET or native C++), you must cast the instance to the [IInitializeWithWindow](/windows/win32/api/shobjidl_core/nn-shobjidl_core-iinitializewithwindow) interface and pass the owner window for the operation to the [Initialize](/windows/win32/api/shobjidl_core/nf-shobjidl_core-iinitializewithwindow-initialize) method.
+For more information, see [Classes that use IInitializeWithWindow](/windows/apps/desktop/modernize/desktop-to-uwp-supported-api#classes-that-use-iinitializewithwindow).

 ### Version history

 | Windows version | SDK version | Value added |